Google can't be sued over mass iPhone data collection, court rules

-A London judge on Monday blocked a lawsuit brought by a consumer group against Google over data collection claims.
+A London judge on Monday threw out a lawsuit brought by a consumer group against Google over data collection claims.

 The group, known as Google You Owe Us, said the tech titan had bypassed the iPhone's security features to collect data on users without their knowledge.
 It was seeking compensation of $4.2 billion on behalf of more than 4 million people in the UK.